 A Veteran Golf Program with a Mission

-The Veteran Golfers Association is dedicated to enriching the lives of Veterans and their family members through sportsmanship and camaraderie of golf.
-Annually, the VGA hosts more than 250 local tournaments for thousands of VGA members across the country, culminating in a VGA National Championship.
+The VGA is dedicated to enriching the lives of Veterans and their family members through the camaraderie and sportsmanship of golf.
+Annually, the VGA hosts more than 450 local tournaments across the country, culminating in a VGA National Championship each fall.

 More Than a Sports Program for Veterans